At a glance

 Infected cats shedding roundworm eggs in their feces can contaminate the environment, which can then infect other cats who come into contact with the infective eggs.

-Nursing cats can pass roundworms onto her kittens via her milk.
+Nursing cats can pass roundworms onto their kittens via the milk.

 Can I catch roundworms from my cat?

 Toxocariasis is a disease in humans caused by roundworm infection; most cases have been identified as T. canis.

 Humans are dead-end hosts, and roundworms can’t go past stage 2.
 Larvae migrate through the skin (cutaneous larva migrans) and can move to various tissues in the body (visceral larva migrans), including the lungs, brain, eyes, and liver.
 Larvae can remain alive for many months, causing inflammation as they migrate through the tissues.